-Eskaltih (lithium) is used for treating manic episodes due to bipolar disorder.
-It is also combined with antidepressants to treat depression.
-Generic formulations are available.
-Common side effects of lithium are fine hand tremor, dry mouth, altered taste perception, weight gain, increased thirst, increased frequency of urination, mild nausea or vomiting, impotence, decreased libido, diarrhea, and kidney abnormalities.
+Eskaltih (lithium) is an antimanic agent used for treating manic episodes due to bipolar disorder.
+Eskaltih is also combined with antidepressants to treat depression.
+Generic formulations of Eskaltih are available.
+Common side effects of Eskaltih are:

 Lithium doses vary widely and are adjusted based on measurements of the levels of lithium in the blood.
 Most patients require 900-1200 mg daily in 2-3 divided doses.
 Lithium interacts with non-steroidal anti-inflammatory drugs (NSAIDs), hydrochlorothiazide, ACE inhibitors, and methyldopa.
-Lithium crosses the placenta and may adversely affect the fetus.
-It is also secreted in breast-milk and may cause side effects in the infant.
+Eskaltih can cause harm to a fetus.
+Do not use Eskaltih without your doctor's consent if you are pregnant.
+Tell your doctor if you become pregnant during treatment with Eskaltih.
+Talk to your doctor about using birth control while you are taking Eskaltih.
+Eskaltih can pass into breast milk and may harm a nursing baby.
+Consult your doctor before breastfeeding.

 Our Eskaltih (lithium) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.